Fairness-aware Vision Transformer via Debiased Self-Attention: Debiased Self-Attention (DSA) Framework

 \section{Debiased Self-Attention (DSA) Framework}

-Our major motivation is to achieve fairness of ViT by mitigating the influence of spurious features (e.g., `red lip' and `eye shadow') on the prediction task ({\it Hair Color}).
-However, unlike CNN, it is a challenging task to locate the spurious features from the input directly under the ViT framework.
-To address this challenge, we propose a hierarchical framework as discussed in Section \ref{Sec: ProbFormulation}.
-Specifically, our DSA framework follows a two-step procedure as shown in Figure \ref{fig:architeture}:\\ Step 1: a {\em bias-only} model is trained deliberately to {\it maximize} the usage of spurious features while {\it minimize} the usage of the real features for sensitive label prediction.
-Then, the adversarial examples, in which the spurious features are perturbed, are constructed via adversarial attacks against the {\em bias-only} model.\\ Step 2: a {\it debiased} model is trained with augmented adversarial examples and attention weights alignment aiming to mitigate the influence of spurious features on the prediction task to preserve the accuracy.
+Our major motivation is to achieve fairness of ViT by mitigating the influence of spurious features (e.g., `red lip' and `eye shadow') on the prediction task ({e.g., `hair color'}).
+While CNNs also struggle with identifying spurious features, the ViT framework presents its own distinct challenge in locating these features directly from the input patches.
+To address this challenge, we propose a hierarchical framework, named DSA, in a two-step procedure as shown in Figure \ref{fig:architeture}:\\ \textbf{Step 1}: a {\em bias-only} model is first trained deliberately to {\it maximize} the usage of spurious features while {\it minimize} the usage of the real features for sensitive label prediction.
+Then, the adversarial examples, in which the spurious features are perturbed, are constructed via adversarial attacks against the {\em bias-only} model.\\ \textbf{Step 2}: a {\it debiased} model is trained with augmented adversarial examples and attention weights alignment aiming to mitigate the influence of spurious features on the prediction task to preserve the accuracy.